csinensis12/ping/README.md

-# ping-
+# ping
-simple ping, like in windows or linux
+simple ping, like in windows or linux, nothing to do here